stronnag/IORCalc/docs/README.md

 #### Printing details

 * If `portrait` is selected, the selected font and size are used without further analysis.
 A 10 point font should fit on an A4 / US Letter page.
 Most operating systems have a `Preview` option to verify that the font will allow output page coverage.
 * If `landscape` is selected, the font is scaled to fit the two pages of the certificate  on the printer page.
-On A4, this results in a readable c.
+On A4 (and probably US Letter), this results in a readable c.
 7pt font.
 The font will not be scaled above the user specified size.
-* On MacOS, it appears necessary to build against GTK4 to get working printing.
+* On MacOS, it is necessary to build against GTK4 (master branch, default) to get working printing.

 ### Drag and Drop